b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Anley, Chris; Heasman, John; Linder, Felix “FX” & Richarte, Gerardo (2007).
 'The Shellcoder’s Handbook: Discovering and Exploiting Security Holes'.
 Second Edition.
 (NB: First Edition was written by Jack Koziol, David Litchfield, Dave Aitel, Chris Anley, Sinan Eren, Neel Mehta & Riley Hassell).
 Indianapolis, Indiana, U. S. A.: Wiley Publishing, Inc. ISBN 9780470080238

+**Osamu Aoki**

+Aoki, Osamu (2024).
+'Debian Reference'. (version 2.113) (2024-02-02 13:34:43 UTC).
+Independently/Self-published.

+**Purport**

+The implementation of Termux in Android, as well as a vast number of packages ported to the Termux repositories are drawn from the Debian GNU/Linux distributions across manifold implementations, and reworked, tweaked and optimised, for Android architectures and the Termux environment and their implementations.
+Therefore, Termux has a profound, deep and lasting relationship with the Debian GNU/Linux distributions.
+Hence, this masterwork and labour-of-love, that is the product of considerable effort and endeavour by Aoki, is to be cherished, and resourced, as standard.
+My intuition found it on the morning of Tuesday February 6, 2024, and prior to this, I didn't even know of its existence, but it has gone through a number of revisions, refinements and ammendations, since the work was commenced, in 2013.
+Therefore, it is now evident as a work of full maturation.
+It has only been hot-off-the-press circa four days.

 **B**

 **Maurice J. Bach**